Lucevar/npc-outfit-diversity/docs/changelogs/npcs.md

 **elumabi malibiran**
 * Armored Robe Compilation - Mabrigash Robe

+**Elynea Norvayn**
+* NOD: Gave a scarf from more cloth helms.
+Kept the western-style iron armour because she's working for the Caldera Mining Company and was presumably supplied by them.

 **emusette bracques**
 * Removed in NOD: Armored Robe Compilation - apparent dirty edit?